henrystoldt/MAPLEAF/README.md

 }
 ```

-[Code folding](https://code.visualstudio.com/docs/editor/codebasics#_folding) is very helpful in maintaining an overview of these files:
+[Code folding](https://code.visualstudio.com/docs/editor/codebasics#_folding) is very helpful in maintaining a file overview:

 ![Folded Sim Definition](Diagrams/SimDefinitionFile_Folded.PNG?raw=true)

 The possible top level dictionaries are 'Monte Carlo', 'SimControl', 'Environment', and 'Rocket'.
 Of these, only the 'Rocket' dictionary is strictly required to run a simulation, and defines the rocket's initial position/velocity and the inertial/aerodynamic/control models used to simulate it.
-The rocket is defined by nested subdictionaries, where the first level of nesting defines the rocket's stage(s) and the second level defines the rocket component(s) in each stage:
+The rocket is defined by nested subdictionaries, where the first level of nesting defines the rocket's stage(s) and the second level defines the component(s) in each stage:

 ![Rocket Definition](Diagrams/SimDefinitionFile_Rocket.PNG?raw=true)

-Default values from the defaultConfigValues dictionary in [MAPLEAF/IO/SimDefinition.py](https://github.com/henrystoldt/MAPLEAF/blob/master/MAPLEAF/IO/SimDefinition.py) will fill in when keys are undefined.
+Default values from the defaultConfigValues dictionary in [MAPLEAF/IO/SimDefinition.py](https://github.com/henrystoldt/MAPLEAF/blob/master/MAPLEAF/IO/SimDefinition.py) will fill in for omitted keys.
-Default values mostly match those in the [SimDefinitionTemplate.mapleaf](https://github.com/henrystoldt/MAPLEAF/blob/master/SimDefinitionTemplate.mapleaf) file.
+Most defaults match the values in [SimDefinitionTemplate.mapleaf](https://github.com/henrystoldt/MAPLEAF/blob/master/SimDefinitionTemplate.mapleaf).

 ### Simulation Outputs
-Depending on the options specified in the `SimControl` dictionary, MAPLEAF simulations can output:
+Depending on the options specified in the `SimControl` dictionary, MAPLEAF will output:
 - Detailed tabulated simulation position, component force, aerodynamic coefficient and control logs (see SimControl.loggingLevel):
 ![Sample section of log file](Diagrams/LogSample.PNG?raw=true)